Business Adviser to a States Trading Asset

 Time commitment

-Each Trading Asset’s board has its own schedule but it is likely to meet every four to six weeks on average.
-Meetings tend to be on a specific weekday at the offices of the Asset and can last between two and four hours.
+Each board has its own schedule but it is likely to meet every four to six weeks on average.
+Meetings tend to be on a specific weekday at the offices of the business and can last between two and four hours.

 You will be expected to read the papers beforehand and contribute to discussion in meetings.
 Some board papers will be lengthy so you need to allow several hours to read through them.